TaceoLabs/noir-hydra/README.md

 | 16              | 11142 | -                 | 20403 | 132926     |
 | 20              | 15313 | -                 | -     | -          |
 | 24              | 15761 | -                 | -     | -          |

+In this implementation, the bulk of constraints come from the heads of the hydra.
+Every head creates eight key stream elements, therefore the constraints increase on every multiple of eight.
+Theoretically, the heads should be much cheaper than the body, we are still investigating why the constraints increase by $\aprox $4k.
+Still, Hydra outperforms its peers by a good amount.

 ## Installation